fourkitchens/eslint-config-and-other-formatting/README.md

     console.log(myFunction("Hello World"));
     ```

-  - Stage the updated file, and try the same commit message again.
-  - This time, you'll see the warning, but the js file will be committed and the commit proceeds.
-However, you'll now see an error in the scss.
-  - Move the `.awesome .component` chunk to the end of the file and save it.
+  - Edit `example.scss` and move the `.awesome .component` chunk to the end of the file.
-  - Stage the updated file, and try the same commit message again.
-  - This time, you'll get an error about php errors.
-You'll see 15 were fixed, but there are three that need manual attention.
   - Edit `Example.php` and paste in the following:
   - ```
     <?php